-Chewy raspberry crumble bars made with a buttery oatmeal base, fresh raspberry jam and then finished off with a sprinkle more of the oatmeal crumb topping.
+Chewy raspberry crumble bars made with a buttery oatmeal base, fresh raspberry jam and then finished off with a sprinkle more of the streusel topping.
 You only need 7 ingredients and 15 minutes of prep time to make this easy summer berry recipe!

 These raspberry oatmeal bars are everything you want in a dessert…crispy, chewy, buttery, sweet and filled with fresh fruit flavor.
 They are so incredibly easy to make, with only a few simple ingredients, most of which you probably already have in your pantry.
 They’re light and refreshing, which makes them perfect for summer when you’re craving a fruit dessert that’s not too heavy.